Qualitywatch

 About this data

-During this unprecedented time for the health service, QualityWatch continues to provide independent scrutiny of the health and social care system.
-The most recent data published today reflects changes in access and service use compared to before the pandemic.
+QualityWatch provides independent scrutiny of the health and social care system.
+The most recent data published today reflects changes in access and waiting times in the aftermath of the pandemic.

 Between May 2019 and May 2023, in response to proposals made in the Clinically-Led Review of NHS Access Standards Interim Report, 14 hospital trusts acted as field testing sites for alternatives to the existing four-hour A&E standard.
 During this period, these trusts did not report performance on the four-hour standard and are hence absent from the data for May 2019 to May 2023.
 Reporting on the findings of the Clinical Review of Standards for Urgent and Emergency Care is now available.